rgriffit2098/tic-tac-toe-game/README.md

 8. Fin - Server will send a message to all clients when the game is finished with the reason.
 9. Alert - Server will send an alert to all clients containing some information to print to the client

+**Client/Server Synchronizers**

+The client and server both have singleton classes that act as synchronizers.
+Request and response messages are routed through the synchronizers so that they can update their game state with the most up-to-date information.
+The server will keep track of the complete state of the game such as who's turn it is and what the state of the tic-tac-toe board is.
+The client will keep track of what messages it is allowed to send to the server based on the state of the game.
+It will handle the input and output messages in separate threads to prevent delays.

 **Additional resources:**

 * [[Link to Python documentation](https://docs.python.org/3/)]